Sarri condemns 'disgusting' Sterling abuse

-Maurizio Sarri condemns the alleged racist abuse of Raheem Sterling by Chelsea supporters but wants the club's main focus to be on Thursday's clash with Vidi.

-The Blues visit Budapest this week for their final Europa League group match, having already secured qualification to the last 32 in top spot.
+The Blues visit Budapest this week for their final group match, having already secured qualification to the last 32 in top spot.

-It will be Chelsea's first game since their 2-0 victory over Manchester City at Stamford Bridge last Saturday, during which Sterling was allegedly the target of racist shouts from some fans in the home section.
+It will be Chelsea's first game since their 2-0 victory over Manchester City at Stamford Bridge, during which Sterling was allegedly the target of racist shouts from some fans in the home section.

 "First of all, I want to say that I condemn any form of discrimination, of course," the head coach told a news conference.
 "I have to stop here, because there is an investigation, so it is better not to say something more.
 I condemn every sort of discrimination.